jessicarush/react-notes/hooks.md

 - `useState` for creating stateful values as previously done with `this.state`
 - `useContext` for creating common data that can be accessed throughout the component hierarchy without passing the props down manually to each level
 - `useEffect` for replicating lifecycle behavior or synchronizing a component with an external system
+- `useEffectEvent` *experimental* to extract non-reactive logic out of your Effect
 - `useRef` lets you reference a value that’s not needed for rendering
 - `useImperativeHandle` lets you customize the handle exposed as a ref
 - `useReducer` lets you add a reducer to your component